-• When a child's application address does not match the address of that child at their current school;

-- When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful; - o The family has returned to an existing property; - o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - o Official/public records show an alternative address at the time of the application - When a child starts at the allocated school and their address is different from the address used at the time of application.
+- When a child's application address does not match the address of that child at their current school. - When a child lives at a different address to the applicant. - When the applicant does not have parental responsibility. - When the family move shortly after the closing date of applications when one or more of the following applies:

+- The family has moved to a property from which their application was less likely to be successful.

+- The family has returned to an existing property.

+- The family lived in rented accommodation for a short period of time (less than one year) over the application period.

+- Official/public records show an alternative address at the time of the application.

+• When a child starts at the allocated school and their address is different from the address used at the time of application.